thoughtp0lice/mlsh-proj/README.md

 MLSH is a hierchical model that is able to find a set of low-level motor primitives that enable the high-level master policy to be learned quickly for each task sampled from a task distribution

 The architecture of MLSH is illustrated in the graph below.
-It consits of a high-level policy which is parameterized by $\theta$ that needs to be learned from strach per-task and a set of low-level policies parameterized by $\{\phi_i\}$ that are shared between all tasks and held fixed at test time.
-During rollout, high-level policy selects a low-level policy to activate, then for the next $N$ time step, actions are taken accroding to the output of the activated low-level policy.
+It consits of a high-level policy which is parameterized by &theta; that needs to be learned from strach per-task and a set of low-level policies parameterized by {&phi;<sub>i</sub>} that are shared between all tasks and held fixed at test time.
+During rollout, high-level policy selects a low-level policy to activate, then for the next *N* time step, actions are taken accroding to the output of the activated low-level policy.

 ![](assets/mlsh-arch.png)